gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 colt.
 I wept then, as I wept when I sent Sweet away.
 There are days when I would give anything to be astride him again, up in the Brown Grass or on a trail through the Brumosos, but magic doesn't work like that.
-He would die on his way to me, or I would fall down a flight of stairs, or---no.  Every spell has a price, and every price must be paid.
+He would die on his way to me, or I would fall down a flight of stairs, or—no.  Every spell has a price, and every price must be paid.

 An hour in the riding yard.
 Ten minutes to bathe and tie my thinning hair back.